 Most standard contents insurance policies will not cover your walking wealth because they only insure items when they are in the home.
 Some firms will cover belongings that you carry around, but you will probably have to pay extra.
 The insurer might also impose a limit on the value of a single item.
 Plus, the excess on your contents policy – the amount you pay towards any claim – could be high.

-Some people also prefer separate gadget insurance so they can protect any no claims discount on their standard contents cover.
+Some people also prefer separate gadget insurance so they can protect any no claims discount on their standard contents cover

 What does gadget insurance cover?

-Gadgets insurance covers your consumer electronics against damage, including liquid damage, theft and loss whether you are at home or out and about.
+Gadget insurance covers your consumer electronics against damage, including liquid damage, theft and loss whether you are at home or out and about.
 You can insure a range of electronic items, including:

 - Mobile Phones